Gardimy/ES6_modules/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

->If you are a new developer and would like to have a basic project to start practicing your code or creating your first portfolio app-features using good practice JavaScript ,HTML and CSS : Cloning this project will give you what you need!
+>If you are a new developer and would like to have a basic project to start practicing your code or creating your first project Using the most receent version of javaScript ,HTML and CSS : Cloning this project will give you what you need!

 > To get a local copy up and running, follow these steps:
 ### Prerequisites